HiPay Review

 Pros

-- ACPR Payment Institution authorization since 2011 — directly regulated by the supervisory authority for French banks and insurance companies, operating under Banque de France.
+- ACPR Payment Institution authorization since 2011, directly regulated by the supervisory authority for French banks and insurance companies, operating under Banque de France.
 Payment Institution status means client funds are held and segregated under banking-tier oversight.
 PCI DSS Level 1 certified, GDPR and PSD2 compliant with Strong Customer Authentication via 3-D Secure v2.

-- Free account opening with no upfront commitment per official site.
+- Free account opening with no upfront commitment per the official site.
 For SMB and emerging ecommerce merchants who want to test integration before committing volume, the low-friction onboarding is a real advantage versus enterprise PSPs that require minimum-volume commitments upfront.

 Cons